-Develop an IPS: When it comes to participant directed 401(k) plans that intend to meet ERISA \$404(c), advisors are more concentrated on picking a mutual fund lineup.
+Develop an IPS: When it comes to participant directed 401(k) plans that intend to meet ERISA §404(c), advisors are more concentrated on picking a mutual fund lineup.
 The need for a financial advisor in an ERISA 404(c) plan is less about fund picking and more about assisting the plan sponsor in managing the fiduciary process.
 One of the most important roles in the fiduciary process is the development of an investment policy statement (IPS).
 The IPS sets the criteria for selecting and changing investments and is a necessary tool to limit a plan sponsor's liability under ERISA §404(c).
 It has become so important that the Department of Labor has been asking for the IPS when conducting plan audits.
 While an IPS is a necessary tool, it is not the second coming of the Magna Carta.
 Many mutual funds companies and plan providers have sample statements that you can tailor and that they would be willing to provide, even I have a sample if you need.

 Provide Education to Participants: In addition to the IPS and fund selection, a necessary component of an advisor's job is to ensure that participants can get the education they need.
 Participants need to be educated on the investment options in the plan in order for the plan sponsor to get ERISA §404(c) liability protection.
-If you feel that you can not offer enough education to plan participants, you should delegate that role to a company like RJ20 that not only offer participant education, but also participant advice.
+If you feel that you can not offer enough education to plan participants, you should delegate that role to companies like RJ20 or Smart 401(k) that not only offer participant education, but also participant advice.

 Find The Right Prospecting/Benchmarking Tools: Whether it's Brightscope, Fiduciary Benchmarks, Judy Diamond, Larkspur, 401(k) Exchange, Plan Tools, fi360, or some other company, you will need to find the best prospecting and benchmarking tools to prospect new clients and review current clients.
 What is the best tool out there?
-Like a golf club, it's the one you feel most comfortable with.
+The one you feel most comfortable with.
 Get some demonstrations and see what you like.
 Check with mutual fund wholesalers and plan custodians who may give you access to these tools for free.
+As far as research engines, you should try out Matrix Financial Solutions' Retire Tool (k)it.
+Matrix has really been the one provider that has been an easy fit for both brokers and advisors, as well as a great educator through their Matrix U. events.